'A Far Cry from Africa' Summary

-He is caught between love of the English language, with which he expresses himself poetically, and the ancestral blood ties of his African family, who have been oppressed by the very people whose native language he needs, to survive as a poet.
+He is caught between his love of the English language, with which he expresses himself poetically, and the ancestral blood ties to his African family, who have been oppressed by the very people whose native language he needs to survive as a poet.

 - The title is a little ambiguous.
 Is the author saying that because he lives on Santa Lucia, an island far away from Africa, his cry has a long distance to travel to reach African shores?

 - Or is he being ironic?
 The expression a far cry means that something is quite different from what you had expected.
 Had the author this ideal image of Africa and its deep culture only to be disappointed by the current reality of the situation there?